openshift/origin-aggregated-logging/docs/checking-efk-health.md

 ```

 Verify that Fluentd has been able to start reading in log files
-by checking the contents of `/var/log/node.log.pos` and `/var/log/es-containers.log.pos`.
+by checking the contents of `/var/log/es-containers.log.pos` and `/var/log/journal.pos`.
-The `node.log.pos` file is a position file that keeps track of where Fluentd is in reading the syslog log files.
+The `es-containers.log.pos` keeps track of where fluentd is in reading the docker log files (i.e `/var/log/containers`).
-The `es-containers.log.pos` is a similiar file to keep track of where fluentd is in reading the docker log files (i.e `/var/log/containers`).
+The `/var/log/journal.pos` keeps track of where fluentd is in reading the journal.
-If the OpenShift node is configured to use the systemd journal as the log source, the position file is `/var/log/journal.pos`.

 You can view the journal starting at the location where fluentd last read it by using a command like the following (as root):